Mad Libs (game show): Gameplay

-Mad Libs pitted two teams of two kids (one red and the other blue), in a series of physical/mental-related challenges that pertain to the formula of the Mad Libs books, while trying to score points and win prizes.
+Mad Libs pitted two teams of two children (one red and the other blue), in a series of physical/mental-related challenges that pertain to the formula of the Mad Libs books, while trying to score points and win prizes.

-The Main Game
+Main Game

-Round 1 ("Viewer Mad Lib")
+Round 1 (Viewer Mad Lib)

 In round one, a home viewer recited a Mad Lib that he/she wrote beforehand.
-That Mad Lib became a physical game, where the object was to make the most progress within a time limit of 45 seconds or to be the first team to complete the stunt.
-The team who won the stunt got 20 points.
-If both teams won the stunt, they both got 20 points.
+That Mad Lib became a physical game, where the objective was to make the most progress within a 45-second time limit or to be the first team to complete the stunt.
+The team who won the stunt were awarded 20 points.
+If there was a tie, both teams got the points.

-Round 2 ("Madder Than You")
+Round 2 (Madder Than You)

-In this round, a category was given by host Sidoni.
-The contestants would come up with a series of words that would fit the category, working back and forth while passing and controlling a white ball (referred to on the show as the "hot potato").
-The process continued until one team gave a word that did not fit the category, repeated a word (including a different form of the same word), passed the hot potato before answering, or ran out of time.
+In this two-minute round (2:30 in earlier episodes), the contestants would come up with a series of words that would fit a category given by Sidoni, controlling a white ball (referred to on air as the "hot potato") and passing it back and forth.

+The process continued until one team gave a word that did not fit the category, repeated a word (including a different form of the same word), passed the hot potato without answering, or ran out of time.
 When one of those violations occurred, the other team received five points, after which another category was played in the same manner.
-The round was played for two minutes.
+If time for the round ran out when a category was in play, no points were awarded to either team.

-Round 3 ("Mega Stunt")
+Round 3 (Mega Stunt)

-Both teams competed in a stunt, consisting of anything from picking nose hairs to grabbing mohawks while being strapped to a mailbag, to grab items needed to create a Mad Lib.
-Each item in the stunt had a word on it, and the object of the stunt was to get four words in four categories.
-Doing so completed the Mad Lib and earned 20 points.
+Both teams competed in a physical game, consisting of anything from picking nose hairs to grabbing mohawks while being strapped to a mailbag, to grab items needed to create a Mad Lib.
+Each item in the game had a word on it, and the object was to get four words in four categories.
+Doing so completed the Mad Lib and earned the winning team 20 points.

-Round 4 ("Mixed-Up Mad Libs")
+Round 4 (Mixed Up Mad Libs)

-In this deciding round, the host read a series of statements that had a crazy word inserted in each one.
+In this deciding round, Sidoni read a series of statements with a crazy word inserted in each one.
 The contestants buzzed in to correct those statements with the right word.
-If the buzz-in contestant gave an incorrect answer, the opposing team got a chance to answer.
-After each statement, the contestants at the buzzers switched places with his/her partner.
+If the buzz-in contestant answered incorrectly, the opposing team got a chance to answer.
+After each statement, the contestants at the buzzers switched places with their partners.
 Each correct answer was worth ten points.
 The round was played for 90 seconds, and the team with the most points when time ran out won the game.
-If there was a tie at the end of the round, one last Mixed-Up Mad Lib was read, and the first player to buzz-in and correct the statement won; otherwise his/her opponents automatically won.
-The winning team went on to the bonus round while the losing team went home with parting gifts.
+If both teams tied, one last Mixed-Up Mad Lib was read, and the first player to buzz-in and correct the statement won; otherwise his/her opponents automatically won.
+The winning team proceeded to the bonus round while the losing team went home with parting gifts.